WalrusNetwork/markdown-content/other/punishments/en.md

 - A C5 will put you straight off at the 3 month ban level.
 You are not required to have been previously warned or punished for the rule you broke before receiving a C5.
 This is meant for hacks and unfair advantages (see the `Types: Unfair Advantages` and `Consequences: Unfair Advantages` sections of [our Player Rules page](/rules)).

 - A C6 will put you straight off at the 1 year ban level.
 You are not required to have been previously warned or punished for the rule you broke before receiving a C6.
 This is meant for hacks and unfair-advantages (see the `Types: Unfair Advantages` and `Consequences: Unfair Advantages` sections of [our Player Rules page](/rules)).

+### **Chat Track: Categories & Consequences**

+Below is a breakdown of the **Chat** categories, and how many levels they will bump you up on the track:

+- C1 is for a minor chat infraction.
+A C1 will repeat your current level (if you were last muted for 30 minutes, you will again be muted for 30 minutes).

+- C2 is for a standard chat infraction.
+A C2 will bump you up one level.

+- C3 is for extreme or excessive chat infractions.
+A C3 will bump you up 2 levels.
+You are not required to have been previously warned or punished for the rule you broke before receiving a C3.

+- C4 is for extreme harassment, threatening and violence.
+A C3 will put you straight at the 3 month mute level.
+You are not required to have been previously warned or punished for the rule you broke before receiving a C4.
+  - `Note:`A Senior Mod may choose to extend the duration of a C4 mute after is has been dealt, or change the mute to a ban (extreme aggression and harassment fall under the C4 category).

+### **Ban Evasion**

+In the event that a player is found evading either their chat or their game punishment:

+- The main account is bumped up **TWO** tiers on the corresponding punishment track.

+- The alt account is set to the identical punishment level as the main account, after the main account has been bumped up two tiers.

+**Example**: Joe is caught fly hacking and receives a 3 month ban.
+Joe hops on his account ‘Susan’ to evade the ban, and is caught.
+Joe skips the 6 month level and goes straight to a 1 year ban.
+The account 'Susan' is matched to this 1 year ban.

 ### **Special Cases and Notes**